Coat of arms of Tirana

 The Tirana coat of arms, also known as the Shield of Tirana, is the coat of arms of Tirana, features a shield with a clock tower and lion beneath a castle.
 The coat of arms was approved by the city council on November 14, 2000.
-Based on the principles of the blazoning it features Per pale Gules and Azure, dexter a Clock Tower Argent, sinister a lion rampant Argent, in chief a fleur-de-lis Or.
-Above the shield, a representation of Tirana Castle proper.
+Based on the principles of blazonry, the coat of arms consists of a shield divided vertically into red and blue halves (Per pale Gules and Azure).
+The red half, on the left side of the coat of arms from the perspective of the viewer (dexter), features a silver (Argent) clock tower.
+The blue half, situated on the right side (sinister), features a silver lion rampant, with a golden (Or) fleur-de-lis slightly above the lion's right paw.
+An illustration of Tirana Castle is situated above the shield.

-History
+History and symbolism

 Skuraj Coat of arms

-The Skuraj family, a prominent medieval Albanian feudal dynasty, held sway over the region of Benda in central Albania.
-Rising to prominence in the Byzantine Theme of Dyrrhachium, they attained high military-administrative ranks within the Byzantine state apparatus.
-Interwoven with local Albanian nobility and major regional powers such as the Angevin Kingdom of Albania and the Ottoman Empire, the Skura family's influence extended across political and dynastic spheres.
+The Skuraj family, a prominent medieval Albanian feudal dynasty, held sway over the region of Benda in central Albania in the 13th century.
+Some family members attained high military and administrative ranks within the Byzantine state apparatus, specifically in the empire's military-civilian province or Theme of Dyrrhachium.
+The family also developed strategic relationships with both the local Albanian nobility and major regional powers such as the Angevin Kingdom of Albania, Ottoman Empire, and Catholic Church.

-Early attestations of the Skura date back to the 13th century, with familial tombs and inscriptions showcasing their high rank and status.
-Notable figures like Progonos Sgouros left indelible marks, founding churches and halting military expansions in the region.
-The family's ties with the Angevins and subsequent vassalage under Philip I of Taranto underscored their political savvy and diplomatic acumen.
+Early attestations of the Skuraj confirm their emergence as a prominent family in the 13th century, with familial tombs and inscriptions showcasing their high rank and status.
+Notable figures included Progonos Sgouros (Progon Skura), who distinguished for founding or restoring churches in the region and repelling foreign invasions, such as the 1296 campaign by the Kingdom of Serbia.
+The family's maintained a delicate web of relations with the Angevin dynasty and subsequent vassalage under Philip I of Taranto.

-Branches of the Skura family expanded into northern Albania, leaving their emblematic mark in places like Lezhë.
-Following the Ottoman conquest, some branches integrated into the Ottoman state, contributing to conquests and holding high positions such as beylerbey of Anatolia.
+Branches of the Skuraj family later settled int northern Albania, especially around Lezhë.
+Following the Ottoman conquest of the area in the late 15th century, some branches integrated into the Ottoman state, contributing to conquests and holding high positions such as beylerbey of Anatolia.

 The heraldic emblem of the family was uncovered in Kodër Marlekaj.
 It features a lion in an upright stance, grasping a lily in the upper right corner.
 Additionally, there are two dangling cords adorned with lilies at their ends, along with a fragmentary Latin inscription.